gryphonmyers/beets-wanted-albums-plugin/README.rst

 Additional Thoughts
 ~~~~~~~~~~~~~~~~~~~

-The idea here is to manually curate your monitored artists, then run updatewanted
+The idea here is to manually curate your monitored artists, then run ``updatewanted``
-and execwanted regularly (e.g. via cron) in order to automatically get albums you
+and ``execwanted`` regularly (e.g. via cron) in order to automatically get albums you
 care about into your library.

-Please don't let this plugin run multiple commands at the same time.
-Concurrency
+Please don't let this plugin run multiple commands (or instances of the same command)
-handling is not great at the moment.
+at the same time.
+Concurrency handling is not great at the moment.